Directional Privacy for Deep Learning: Conclusions

 \section{Conclusions}

-We defined \DirDP for directional privacy in deep learning by adding noise to the gradients during training.
-This problem is particularly relevant because several studies have shown that private training data can be discovered under certain machine learning training settings, such as sharing gradients.
+We defined \DirDP for directional privacy by adding noise to the gradients.
+This problem is particularly relevant because several studies have shown that private training data can be discovered under certain settings, such as sharing gradients.

-Our mechanism provides an $\epsilon d$-privacy guarantee instead of $(\epsilon, \delta)$-DP.
-Experiments showed that \DirDP can protect against gradient-based reconstruction attacks, but it also retains utility for classification tasks across different datasets.
+Our mechanism provides both $\epsilon d$-privacy and $\epsilon$-DP guarantees rather then $(\epsilon, \delta)$-DP.
+Because the $\epsilon$s are not analytically comparable across frameworks, we analyse membership inference attacks and gradient-based reconstruction for privacy leakage.
+We show that the enhanced MIA of \citet{10.1145/3548606.3560675} and the Inverted Gradient Attack of \citet{geiping-etal:2020:NeurIPS} are useful for calibrating nominal values of $\epsilon$ across standard DP and metric-DP.
+Our experiments showed that \DirDP can provide better utility than standard DP for similar levels of privacy.

-\DirDP is based on the VMF distribution, and it can be computationally expensive for high dimension data.
-Future work include optimising the mechanism.
-Moreover, experiments were restricted to image datasets.
-We plan to explore the feasibility of \DirDP for other domains, such as natural language processing.
+\DirDP is based on the VMF distribution and can be computationally expensive in high-dimensions.
+Future work includes optimising the mechanism in the same way that DP-SGD has seen effort.
+Also, experiments were restricted to image datasets, and we plan to explore domains such as NLP.